 Throw a few nice words at yourself when you catch a glimpse in the mirror.
 Take the compliment your sister offers.
 Celebrate the small wins inside your head when you opt out of comparison, and celebrate your wins.
 Your mindset matters more than anything, don’t neglect it, no matter how minute it seems.

 10. Don’t do it all.

 There is something perfect about embracing imperfection.
-There is something beautiful when you allow people to come into your home that still feels like a home and not a magazine picture.
-There is something beautiful that happens when you ask for help instead of doing it all.
-This year break up with the idea that you can do it all and step into the beauty of not trying to do it all.
-Let the dishes sit and enjoy the company.
-Laugh when in years past you’d want to cry.
-Let it be so you can fully embrace the moment.
-Don’t be Martha, be a Mary.
+There is something beautiful when you allow people to come into your home that still feels like a home, not a magazine picture.
+Something beautiful happens when you ask for help instead of doing it all.

 Enjoy the season knowing that health is inside of you.
-It’s not there to sabotage you, but it’s there to allow you to enjoy every perfectly imperfect moment.
+It’s not there to sabotage you but to help you enjoy every perfectly imperfect moment.
 You have what you need.
-Live it out in the imperfect, messy, chaotic season of the holidays.
-You’ll never regret it.
+Choose to live it out, taking action based on how you want to feel, regardless of how you currently feel.

 The holidays will always be imperfect, messy, and chaotic, but you don’t have to let those emotions win.
 Whatever you want them to be, show up and live it regardless.